jonlpersson/ed-latimore/site/_posts/2022-01-12-gorilla-mind-smooth-review.md

 Gorilla Mind Smooth has become my go-to nootropic for when I need to knock out hours of deep, focused work—no matter the time of day.
 It’s the best nootropic I’ve used for achieving heightened levels of focus without the jitters and pretty much the only supplement I take aside from my workout supplements and black coffee.

 If you found my review helpful, I’d love for you to use my link, get [Gorilla Mind Smooth here](https://gorillamind.com/r?id=8q1f8k){: target="_blank" rel="noopener"}.
-(I get a small % cut of each sale made through the link, which helps pay my bills).
+(I get a small % cut of each sale made through the link, which helps cover site costs.

 I look forward to hearing your thoughts, reviews, and feedback.
 And if you’re already using GMS, let me know how it’s helping you.